-It might be weird to think that simple text generators will help you in the long run to make some nice Moola Moola, but they really do.
+It might be weird to think that simple text generators will help you in the long run to make some nice income, but they really do.
 Because they don’t get tired.
-They’re friends with their tunnel vision.
 They’re not afraid to write out random stuff.

 Other times, you wonder why you can’t generate new ideas and the answer is simple: you’ve been searching for so long in just one direction, that you started to have tunnel-vision and you’re unable to see anything else.

-Oh yes, and also as you will see in the text lines that’ll follow, using headline generators also helps you get better social engagement to your articles and also more traffic, because they’re always using formulas that work for grabbing attention.
+Oh yes, and also as you will see in the text lines that’ll follow, using headline generators also helps you get better social engagement to your articles and also more traffic because they’re always using proven formulas that work for grabbing attention.

 Okay, finally we got to my favorite part.
-I’ve been using one of these headline generators 3 years ago, and I really liked fooling around with it, using it to support me in my idea generation process for new articles.
+I’ve been using one of these headline generators since many years ago, and I really liked playing around with it – using it to support me in my idea generation process for new articles.

 When I think about it, at my last startup (the one we built before Squirrly), our blog managed to be consistently updated and it grabbed a lot of traffic.
 I’m not saying that all of these things happened due to using one of these generators, but they sure did help towards those results.